Primeval (film): Plot

 The next day, Steven happens upon the shaman and his family being executed by men working for Little Gustave and films it.
-While the others debate airing the footage, "Jojo" (Gabriel Malema), a teenage villager who helped set up the cage, uses himself as live bait to capture Gustave.
+While the others debate airing the footage, "Jojo", a teenage villager who helped set up the cage, uses himself as live bait to capture Gustave.
 The beast arrives and tries to devour him, but disappears, as Tim, Matt, and Steven race to rescue him.
 Meanwhile, Aviva catches one of the soldier escorts stealing money from a tent.
 The soldier knocks her down and attempts to rape her, but Gustave arrives and kills him.
 Aviva escapes unharmed and catches up with the others.
 The remaining guard relays over his radio that the Americans videotaped the shaman's execution.
 Just as the group realizes that the soldiers work for Little Gustave, the remaining guard, believing Jacob videotaped the evidence, wounds him; Jojo intervenes, and shoots him.
 While Jacob's wound is being treated, Gustave attacks the group.
 Jacob recalls the story of how his wife, Ona, was killed by Gustave, and that he swore revenge.
 Jacob produces a grenade and detonates it as Gustave grabs him in his jaws and devours him, but the grenade fails to kill the crocodile.

 The next day, a helicopter arrives to airlift the survivors, but a truck arrives with two of Little Gustave's men, who fire a rocket at the helicopter.
 The group ducks, except for Matt, who runs after the helicopter to stop it from flying away.
 Matt is rammed by the truck and shot to death by the younger of the two militia members, a teenager performing what is clearly his first execution.
 When the driver of the truck notices the rest of the group, Tim yells for them to split up.
 In the ensuing chase, both of Little Gustave's men are killed: when the truck crashes into the river, the teenager is thrown out and dies on impact, while the driver is shot by Aviva when he tries to strangle Tim.